apache/parquet-site/README.md

 ## Building and Running in Docker

-If you don't want to install `hugo` and its dependencies local machine, you can use docker to preview locally.
+If you don't want to install `hugo` and its dependencies on local machine, you can use docker to preview locally.
 First checkout the `parquet-site` explained above and then run: